FreeRidePGH/BikeBinder/README.markdown

 # Project Milestones

-## Mileston 1: Youth project implementation to be fully functional
+## Milestone 1: Youth project implementation to be fully functional

-* All of the necessary features and interations to be able to successfully user the application for youth  projects.
+* All of the necessary features and interactions to be able to successfully user the application for youth  projects.

 ## Milestone 2: Searching/Sorting and User roles and authorization